UKCloud/documentation/articles/azure/azs-faq.md

 Protective monitoring is included for our all our services and follows GPG 13.

-For more information about this service, see our [Protective Monitoring FAQs](../other/other-faq-promon.md).
+For more information about this service, see our [*Protective Monitoring FAQs*](../other/other-faq-promon.md).